jeffreykegler/hoonlint/misc/whitespace.md

 For each row,
 the runsteps, in lexical order, are siloed.

-### Running-inherited inter-line alignment
+### Running-shared inter-line alignment

-If a runstep is a backdented hoon, the runechildren of a backdented hoon may have a **running-inherited** inter-line alignment.
+If a runstep is a basic syntax hoon, the runechildren of the basic syntax hoon may have a **running-shared** inter-line alignment.
+In running-shared inter-line alignment, every basic syntax hoon is a row.
+For each row,
+the sequence composed of the rune of the hoon, followed by its runechildren in lexical order, is slotted.

 Within a running,
-the running-inherited inter-line alignment of a runechild is determined by the silo of the runechild.
+the running-shared inter-line alignment of a runechild is determined by the silo of the runechild.
-A running should not have both running-inherited and runestep alignment.

 *From `sys/hoon.hoon', lines 5303-5308:*
 ```